maxamillion/fedora-openshift-guide/README.rst

     If this line already exists in the configuration file then you can simply add ``--insecure-registry registry.example.com`` inside the parenthesis.

+You're going to need to pre-stage all base images you want in your registry, so either build them yourself from scrach and push them into your registry or pull from the `Docker Hub`_, tag them for ``registry.example.com`` and then push them into the registry.

 OSBS Deployment
 ---------------